Nothing can change the basic fact that there are two sexes in the human family. Children are going to be born either male or female.

 What should be recognized is that there are fundamental differences between a man and a woman that no amount of talk will change.
 The obvious difference is in physical appearance and in the different sexual organs.
 Har ila yau,, the genetic code of the human family has firmly locked into it the fact that the male has the more rugged build and is stronger.

 Compare, misali, the records set at Olympic Games.
-The Olympic record for the 100-meter (about 110 yards) dash for men is 9.9 seconds, but for women it is 11.0 seconds.
+The Olympic record for the 100-meter (game da 110 yards) dash for men is 9.9 seconds, but for women it is 11.0 seconds.
 At this short distance, men can cross the finish line about 10 ko 11 yards ahead of women.
 The Olympic high-jump record is over 7 feet 4 inches for men, but less than 6 feet 3 inches for women.
 In every comparable event, the men run and swim faster, jump higher, and throw weights farther than women.

 [ad # 468by60]